Decidutrix/Nao/README.md

 ![ausheuhwudasd](https://github.com/user-attachments/assets/1c3383f2-d4ea-4cb2-99b6-85b8f1034ef0)

-Now this is where the bot differs from other bots I've seen and used.
+This is where the bot differs from other bots I've seen and used.
 These next few features I implemented specifically for this server but after looking over some of the feats, I'll be adding some of them to other bots I create in the future and tweaking them to adjust the need of that bot/server.